Steps To Determine Eligibility For The Warrant Officer Program

 - View the recruiting branch's most current presentation.
 WOBrief.pdf

 - High school graduate or have a GED (No Waivers)

-- Pass the standard 3-event Army Physical Fitness Test (APFT) and meet height/weight standards(Click here to see information on Waiver Process)
+- Pass the standard 3-event Army Physical Fitness Test (APFT) and meet height/weight standards.

-- All Applicants must have 12 months or more remaining on their enlistment contract
+- All applicants must have 12 months remaining on their enlistment contract.

 - Determine the Warrant Officer (WO) Military Occupational Specialty (MOS) for which

 you might be qualified.
 The most common MOS that personnel from other services are